RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Step 2.1: Paralog detection

-In this step the script removes the *loci* considered parallogues from the result of the previous script.
+In this step the script removes the *loci* considered paralogous genes from the result of the previous script.

 ```bash
 # run remove genes